From Awkward Tone to Polished Writing: AI Keyboards for Workplace Communication

 We're moving toward keyboards that understand not just what you're writing, but who you're writing to and what outcome you want.
 Imagine a keyboard that knows you're responding to an upset client and automatically suggests de-escalation language.
 Or one that recognizes you're writing a project update and structures your message with clear action items and deadlines.

 Voice integration is improving rapidly too.
-Soon you'll be able to dictate messages naturally, and the AI will clean them up for professional communication automatically.
+The latest AI keyboards in 2026 can now dictate messages naturally, and the AI cleans them up for professional communication automatically.
 No more "um" and "uh" in your transcribed emails.
+The voice-to-text accuracy has jumped to over 98% even in noisy environments, making it genuinely useful for professionals on the go.

 The keyboards that succeed will be the ones that make this technology invisible.
 You won't think "I'm using AI to write this."
 You'll just write, and it'll come out better.
 How AI keyboards improve workplace communication explores where this technology is heading and what it means for professional communication.